defold/defold.github.io/_posts/2023-03-22-Monkey-Mart-is-bananas.md

 *N & S: Yes!
 All our games can be played from mobile browsers, but we’re going to mobile stores for the first time.
 Also this is the reason why we chose to develop the engine on Defold, cross-platform development, small final size of builds, very good performance on various mobile devices.
 This allows us to do web releases and to have publishing opportunities in mobile markets at the same time.*

-__Nikita and Stanislav, thank you so much for answering our questions!
-Best of luck with the mobile release of Monkey Mart!__
+__Nikita and Stanislav, thank you so much and best of luck with the mobile release of Monkey Mart!__